01mf02/jaq/README.md

 * Slurping: When files are slurped in (via the `-s` / `--slurp` option), jq combines the inputs of all files into one single array, whereas jaq yields an array for every file.
+  This is motivated by the `-i` / `--in-place` option, which could not work with the behaviour implemented by jq.
   The behaviour of jq can be approximated in jaq;
   for example, to achieve the output of
   `jq -s . a b`, you may use